EToledoR/MadcubaDatabases/README.md

 After that the files will be ready to be ingested.

 ## The DBHSLQDBCreate.java class in MADCUBA codebase and how to regenerate the database
+The class DBHSLQDBCreate.java in MADCUBA is the class where the databases are managed and is the one where changes need to be done.

+To run the generation of the database we need to execute that class as a java application.
+In order to do that we need to ensure that the class has a main method on it or than the main method is not commented out.

+(Further comments to be added to deal with one new database added to the catalog).

 ## Additional notes on the management of the db